haihala/whoops-all-grapplers/docs/2. Areas/philosophy.md

 Players have a default answer.
 Doing nothing, blocking, whatever it may be.
 If the default option is very bad for them in a situation, they need to do or know something.
 This is a requirement.
 If the default is only slightly negative or neutral, but they can do something to make it better, they perceive it as a reward.

 Players like getting rewards and too many requirements is off-putting.

+## Definition of done
+Done does not mean finished or immutable.

+A character design is done when all of the character's parts are done, see `Characters/index.md`

+A systems mechanic is done when:
+- It can be explained in three bullets
+- It fixes a problem or enhances gameplay
+- It doesn't have any obvious problems
+- It doesn't clash with player promises